imgix/imgix.js/README.md

 >
 ```

-When providing a URL with parameters to imgix.js via the `ix-src` attribute, note that the values for any Base64 variant parameters will *not* be automatically base64-encoded by imgix.js.
+When providing a URL with parameters via the `ix-src` attribute, note that the values for any Base64 variant parameters will *not* be automatically base64-encoded by `imgix.js`.

 ``` html
 <img